Skip to footer content

 End Class

-Create Unit Test Project
+Create a Unit Test Project

 Now, let's create unit tests for the ATMCashWithdrawal class using MOQ to mock the dependencies.